 2. Outline your expectations

-- The relationship will be open, with the option of seeing other people
+- The relationship will be open, with the option of seeing more than one person.

-- If either of us become sexually involved with someone else, we will tell the other
+- If either of us becomes sexually involved with someone else, we will tell the other.

 After you’ve laid out your expectations, they need to be agreed upon by the other person for them to become ground rules.